 Three soldiers find themselves lost in a seemingly endless forest on enemy soil as World War Two rages around them.
 Slowly the men run out of food and water, and then slowly lose their ...
 See full summary »

-Fresh from seminary school a new Reverend embarks on his first parish.
+Fresh from seminary school a new Reverend (Stuart Brennan) embarks on his first parish.
 A small, low maintenance Chapel based in the quiet idyllic setting of a quiet country village.
-While on the surface the village seems to be a peaceful parish, with perfect residents, soon it becomes apparent that something more sinister lurks beneath the façade of a local businessman.
-On a wet, cold night a mysterious girl visits The Reverend at the chapel.
-Cold and upset she is welcomed in warmly, soon it becomes apparent that her visit is not for sanctuary but to deliver a message, a message in the form of a deep, bloody bite...
-Awoken with an unknown, uncontrollable thirst a confused Reverend can find no evidence of the girl from the night before, with nothing but the thirst and memory of the bite, The Reverend embarks on his mandate, to clean up the village and the neighbouring estate, by preaching or feasting.Written by
+While on the surface, the village seems to be a peaceful parish, with perfect residents, soon it becomes apparent that something more sinister lurks beneath the façade of a local businessman.
+On a wet, cold night, a mysterious girl visits The Reverend at the chapel.
+Cold and upset, she is welcomed in warmly, soon it becomes apparent that her visit is not for sanctuary, but to deliver a message, a message in the form of a deep, bloody bite.
+Awoken with an unknown, uncontrollable thirst, a confused Reverend can find no evidence of the girl from the night before, with nothing but the thirst and memory of the bite, The Reverend embarks on his mandate, to clean up the village and the neighboring estate, by preaching or feasting.Written by

 Burn Hand Film Productions

 In the beginning of the movie when the Reverend gets bitten the Girl seems to have taken a large chunk out of his neck.
 You can see the chunk missing for some scenes until he has cleaned the wound and it just moved to a extremely large bite wound.
 Then in another shot the wound moved from just being on his neck to being on his Jaw and neck.
 It also seems to switch sides with each scene.
 See more »

 Forgive the vampire, Father, for he have sinned...